sgl-project/sglang/README.md

 #### Roles

-Use `sgl.system`， `sgl.user` and `sgl.assistant` to set roles when using Chat models.
-You can also define more complex role prompts using begin and end tokens.
+Use `sgl.system`， `sgl.user`, and `sgl.assistant` to set roles when using Chat models.
+You can also define more complex role prompts by using begin and end tokens.

 ```python
 @sgl.function